Nancy Falkow: Biography

 A string of nominations in previous years from the Philadelphia City Paper Music Awards resulted in a win in 2002, as Best Singer-Songwriter/Folk Performer.
 A number of notable gigs confirmed Nancy as a fixture on the Philadelphia music scene.
 The highlight of her career occurred when she toured with Daniel Lanois as a background vocalist on his "Shine" tour of the east coast in 2003.
 Nancy also was the main female vocalist with Mike Brenner's slide guitar hip-hop hybrid "Slo-Mo" and appeared extensively on their second album "My Buzz Comes Back".
 By 2003, Nancy was busy recording and co-producing (with McMartin) her second album "Clear View," which she released in 2004.

 This brought a close to the Philadelphia chapter of her career as Nancy relocated to Dublin, Ireland in 2004.
 With marriage, a baby daughter and a chance meeting on a train, Nancy started a new project called "Sunflow" in 2006 with Dublin singer/songwriter Fran King, an album of lullabies followed called "Under The Stars" (2008) produced by Duncan Maitland.
 In 2010 "I Wish You Love" from that album featured in an episode of "Life UneXpected" and in a Toyota Prius commercial.

 In December 2012 Falkow reunited with Producer Duncan Maitland and recorded the single "What I'm Doing Right," which was released December 1, with initial proceeds to benefit the Irish charity The Jack & Jill Children's Foundation.

+She married Frankie McBride in 2005, and they had a daughter, Hannah, in 2006.
+Falkow died of ovarian cancer on January 5, 2020.